 At the eastern end of the square is the Palacio Salvo apartment block, rather reminiscent of a miniature Manhattan skyscraper.
 The Plaza de la Constitución (also known as Plaza Matriz), peaceful and leafy, houses the historic cathedral.
 The fish market is well worth a visit.
 Between Montevideo and Punta del Este is Piriápolis, founded in the 1890’s as a bathing resort, and popular with porteños (residents of Buenos Aires) in particular.
 It is a pretty, hilly area with pine and eucalyptus woods.

 City hotel - Ciudad ViejaA lovely boutique hotel which was once a palace from the 1900s.
 It is next to Zabala Square and close to many museums.
 There is no restaurant but there is a tea room and lounge bar, and also a roof terrace with good views.

 City hotel - Near the city centreA modern hotel overlooking the Rio de la Plata and within walking distance of the old city.
 Spacious rooms, all with views over the river and good facilities.
 There are two restaurants, an outside deck and small gym.

-City hotel - Punta CarretasA contemporary boutique hotel in the prestigious Punta Carretas neighbourhood of Montevideo.
-The hotel features local artwork throughout.
-There is a restaurant and bar, internal garden, pool and spa.
+City hotel - Punta CarretasA contemporary boutique hotel in the prestigious Punta Carretas neighbourhood of Montevideo, about 10 minutes' drive from the old town.
+The hotel features local artwork throughout, and there is a restaurant and bar, internal garden, indoor pool and spa.